 Start by Winding Down

-Toddlers generally spend the day exploring, racing around the living room, playing in the park and so on.
-After this, they need time to unwind before being able to sleep.
-Going from fifth to first gear requires some calm and quiet.
+At the end of a busy toddler’s day, they need time to unwind before being able to sleep.
+Going from fifth gear to first gear requires some calm and quiet.

-Although your toddler may seem calm when watching videos on a screened device, using one is not a good “wind down” activity prior to bed.
+Although your toddler may seem calm when watching videos on a device, screens are not a good “wind down” activity before bed.
 Research shows that the blue light emitted from these devices can suppress melatonin in the brain.
 Melatonin is important for sleep onset.
 If it is suppressed, falling asleep will be more difficult for your toddler (1).
-It is, therefore, it is best to avoid such activities around bedtime.
+It’s best to avoid such activities around bedtime.

-The AAP guidelines recommend no screen time one hour prior to going to sleep (2).
+The AAP guidelines recommend no screen time one hour before going to sleep (2).

 Try to keep the house calm for a couple of hours before bedtime.
 Make it the time to pack toys away and perhaps offer a healthy snack that makes their tummy feel fuller.

 Now is also a good time for a bath.
-If, however, you don’t give daily baths, do something like washing their face and hands, and then have them change into their pajamas.
+If you don’t give daily baths, do a similar calming activity, such as washing your child’s face and hands with warm water, and then have them change into their pajamas.

 Create a Routine

 Toddlers love routines, especially for bedtime, even though they don’t always show it.
-A typical bedtime routine consists of dinner, a bath, brushing teeth, and a tuck-in for junior, and perhaps a stuffed toy, then a bedtime story (3).
+A typical bedtime routine consists of dinner, a bath, brushing teeth, a tuck-in, and perhaps a stuffed toy, then a bedtime story (3).

-Other parents will walk around the house with their toddlers to say goodnight.
+Some parents walk around the house with their toddlers to say goodnight to other family members and toys.

-It’s important to find a procedure that works for you and your family.
-Routines should be an everyday event — only doing it once or twice per week isn’t going to work.
+Finding a procedure that works for you and your family is important.
+Routines should be an everyday event.
+Doing it only once or twice per week isn’t going to work.
 It just confuses your toddler and makes it difficult to know your expectations.

 You may already have an outline you can build on, such as dinner and then pajamas.
 Perhaps you can add a daily bedtime story after pajamas and tuck-in.